 Further around Hvar’s promenade (if walking in a southerly direction) you will get to the Franciscan Monastery.
 Containing a large and impressive painting of the Last Supper, most of the monastery was built between 1461 and 1471.

 Above Hvar Town (visible from sea level) is the impressive fortress Fortica or Spanjola.
 Built in the 16th century, it was added to by the Austrians in the 19th century.
 Walk up Hvar’s steps to a winding path and you’ll reach the fort’s entrance.
-Entry costs 25 Kuna, but it is well worth it for the stunning views – don’t forget your camera.
+It is well worth a visit for the stunning views – don’t forget your camera.
 There’s also a little gift shop here, and a cafe (open in summer), plus a seashell exhibit.